2024-2025 Edition

 In 2007, Barnard College and Columbia University amended and extended the longstanding agreement for cooperation between the institutions, an agreement which remains unique in higher education.
 Barnard stands as an independent college for women with its own curriculum, faculty, admissions standards, graduation requirements, trustees, endowment, and physical plant.
 At the same time, Barnard and Columbia share resources, thereby giving students open access to the courses, facilities, and libraries of both schools.
 Barnard and Columbia students also share in a wide variety of social and extracurricular activities.
 Barnard boasts 80 undergraduate clubs, and students have access to an additional 500+ student life opportunities at Columbia.

 From its inception, Barnard has been committed to advancing the academic, personal, and professional success of women.
 Students benefit from an atmosphere in which over half of the full-time faculty are women, and women are well represented in the administration.
-The College is led by Sian Beilock, former Stella M. Rowley Professor of Psychology, Vice Provost for Academic Initiatives, and Executive Vice Provost and Officer of the University of Chicago.
+The College is led by Laura Ann Rosenbury, former Dean at University of Florida Levin College of Law.
 At Barnard, women are given the opportunities and the freedom to lead both in and out of the classroom, and to develop the skills that will equip them to lead throughout their lives.

 Barnard’s unique ties to several of Columbia’s graduate schools and to premier New York City institutions, including the Juilliard School, the Manhattan School of Music, the Jewish Theological Seminary of America, and Teachers College, give students an unusual range of educational options, including a number of joint degree programs.
 At Barnard students can earn a bachelors and masters through one of our 4+1 programs within Columbia’s Fu Foundation School of Engineering and Applied Sciences, The School of International and Public Affairs, The Mailman School of Public Health, The Harriman Institute and a quantitative masters at the Graduate School of Arts and Sciences.
 Academic organizations within and beyond the University also offer vital opportunities for research, study, studio experience, internships, and community service.